-Mr. Ties van de Werff
+Mr Ties van de Werff.

 You can find the timetable on Datanose.

-UvA students can register from 7 June 2021 (look for code 5512TEPH6Y in SIS) until one week prior to the start of the course.
-If you have any trouble while registering, please contact us at firstname.lastname@example.org.
+If you have any trouble while registering, please contact us at email@example.com.

 The IIS strives to reflect current societal issues and challenges in our elective courses, honours modules and degree programmes, and attempts to integrate the following Sustainable Development Goals (SDGs) in this course.
 For more information about these goals, please visit the SDGs website.